How ISPs are using AI to address the coronavirus-driven surge in traffic

-This month, under the strain millions of people self-quarantined by COVID-19 have placed on broadband infrastructure, Netflix, Facebook, Disney, Microsoft, Sony, and YouTube agreed to temporarily reduce download speeds and video streaming quality in countries around the world.
+This month, under the strain millions of people self-quarantined by COVID-19 have placed on broadband infrastructure, Facebook, Disney, Microsoft, Sony, Netflix, and YouTube agreed to temporarily reduce download speeds and video streaming quality in countries around the world.
 Nearly 90 out of the top 200 U.S. cities saw internet speeds decline in the past week, according to BroadbandNow.
 And Akamai found that global traffic on March 18 was running 67% higher than the typical daily average.

 As a result of government and employer mandates to “shelter in place” and work remotely from home, internet subscribers are consuming more bandwidth than during the holidays and sporting events like the Super Bowl.
 At the same time, ISPs are under regulatory and consumer pressure to maintain a baseline quality of service.
 According to new research from Park Associates, 76% of households say it would be difficult to go without broadband.
 And in March, FCC chair Ajit Pai introduced the Keep Americans Connected Pledge, a telecom industry measure that asks companies to prioritize connectivity for essential services.